Use of Faulty States in Cat-Code Error Correction: Propagation of Phases for State Initialisation

+The ${M}$-dependence requires only a linear correction to the angle (up to a known global phase).
+Extracting the strictly quadratic term, we have ${\frac{\pi{n^{2}}}{{K}^{2}{N}}}$, and so the angle of the required self-Kerr correction scales inversely with ${{K}^{2}{N}}$. }

-\subsubsection{Modular Photon Number Measurement}
+\subsection{Modular Photon Number Measurement}

-In the modular photon number measurement of Figure~\ref{fig:cat_tele_recovery_circuit}~(c), we are able to account for relative phases between coherent states in the probe subsystem.
+In the modular photon number measurement of Figure~\ref{fig:cat_tele_recovery_circuit}~(c), we are able to account for relative phases between coherent state {components} in the probe subsystem.
 Using a coherent state ${\lvert\beta\rangle}$ as the target {input} subsystem and a YS state of amplitude ${\alpha}$ as the probe, we have

 after applying the controlled rotation gate.
-We observe that the relative phases on the coherent state components of the YS state are transferred sequentially to the Fock states in the modular photon number subspace.
-A second application of the self-Kerr interaction,
+We observe that the relative phases on the coherent state components of the YS state are transferred sequentially to the Fock states in the modular photon number subspace, { as described in Section~\ref{sub:the_transfer_of_relative_phases_in_controlled_rotation_gates}. } A second application of the self-Kerr interaction,

 removes the quadratic dependence in ${\xi_{m}}$.
 The time required for this interaction is on the order of that for the generation of the YS states, and becomes shorter as the spacing between Fock states increases.